erasmus-without-paper/ewp-specs-api-omobilities/endpoints/update.md

    (This endpoint is **NOT** using the regular `application/x-www-form-urlencoded` request format which most of other EWP endpoints do.)

- * The are various types of update requests described in the [request.xsd] (request.xsd) schema.
+ * The are various types of update requests described in the [request.xsd](request.xsd) schema.
 The server is NOT REQUIRED to support all of them.
    Clients MUST check if the server supports certain type of update request before sending it.